 - Set up a safe play area

-- Rotate toys and activities regularly
+- Rotate toys and activities every week or two so they feel new again

-- Mix structured and unstructured play
+- Mix structured activities with free, unstructured play

 - Keep a consistent routine